kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

 ## Share a pipeline visualisation

-You can share a Kedro-Viz visualisation as a JSON file from the terminal:
+You can share a Kedro-Viz visualisation as a JSON file from the terminal. :

 ```bash
 kedro viz --save-file my_shareable_pipeline.json